 Kelderman among 3 Bora-Hansgrohe riders injured in crash

-Dutch cyclist Wilco Kelderman and two of his teammates on the Bora-Hansgrohe team have been hospitalized after a car crashed into their training group, the German team said Sunday.
+Dutch cyclist Wilco Kelderman and two of his teammates on the Bora-Hansgrohe team have been hospitalized after a car crashed into their training group, the German team said.

 Kelderman, who was third in the Giro d’Italia for Sunweb last year, has a concussion and a fractured vertebrae.
 Teammate Andreas Schillinger has fractured vertebrae and Rudiger Selig has a concussion, the team said.

-Bora-Hansgrohe said the riders were training in a group Sunday when ''several of our riders were involved in an accident with a car, which crossed the road and rode into our training group.''
+Bora-Hansgrohe said the riders were training in a group when “several of our riders were involved in an accident with a car, which crossed the road and rode into our training group.”

 The team didn’t specify where the incident happened, though Bora-Hansgrohe has been holding a training camp this month in Italy near Lake Garda.